ahmadalli/public-notes/docs/netherlands/legally-settling-in.md

 ### Residence Permit

-If you're not an EU citizen, you need to have a visa sponsor (usually your employer or university) to apply for a visa for you and your family members.
-After your arrival, you need to collect your residence permit from IND desk of the place your visa sponsor is located.
+If you're not an EU citizen, you need to collect your residence permit from IND desk.
 Your visa sponsor should provide you with the address of the IND desk.
 You can schedule an appointment with the IND desk [here](https://ind.nl/en/service-contact/make-an-appointment-with-the-ind).

 ### Health Insurance